Why choose Lake Orta for a getaway in Italy?

 Traveling to Lake Orta without a car: is it possible?

-Yes, but it requires planning: train schedules, shuttles, bike rentals.
+Yes, but it requires some organization: train schedules, shuttles, bike rentals.
 A slow travel stay on foot is entirely feasible.

-Lake Orta, the gentle escape from another time
+Lake Orta, a gentle escape from another time

 Between heritage, nature, encounters, and suspended moments, Lake Orta is much more than a destination: it is a way of life.
 Those who get lost there often come back.